 Try Istanbul’s delightful street food

 The street food in Istanbul is just fantastic.
-Here are a few popular street food options you should to try during your layover in Istanbul:
+Here’s some popular Turkish cuisine you should to try during your Istanbul layover Istanbul:

 - Simit: If you enjoy eating bagels, you’ll go crazy when you try the Simit.
 It’s basically a type of baked bread dipped in molasses and sesame.
 A great on-the-go breakfast snack!

 - Dürüm: These are your typical Turkish kebabs.
 They come in a wrap filled with either beef, chicken, or vegetables, as well as other kebab ingredients.

 - Midye dolma: If you’re a fan of shellfish, you’ll love the Midye dolma.
 They’re mussels stuffed with spicy rice and lemon juice.
 Yum!